helixml/helix/README.md

 * **Educational use:** you are a school/university
 * **Small Business use:** a company with under $10M annual revenue and less than 250 employees

-You're also not allowed to use our code to build a product that competes with us.
+You are not allowed to use our code to build a product that competes with us.

 Contributions to the open source code are welcome, and will fall under the same conditions.